Gregg Allman: Reforming the band and breaking addictions (1991–2000)

 The newly reformed Allman Brothers began touring heavily, which helped build a new fan base: Neel left the group and the band added percussionist Marc Quiñones, formerly of Spyro Gyra, the following year.
 They recorded two more studio albums—Shades of Two Worlds (1992) and Where It All Begins.
 In 1993 his youngest daughter Layla Brooklyn Allman was born while Gregg was living in Novato, California.
 When his relationship with Shelby Blackburn ended, Layla and Shelby moved back to Los Angeles.
 Allman's older daughter, Island, came to live with him in Novato, and despite early struggles, they eventually grew very close.

 The band was inducted into the Rock and Roll Hall of Fame in January 1995; Allman was severely inebriated and could barely make it through his acceptance speech.
 Seeing the ceremony broadcast on television later, Allman was mortified, providing a catalyst for his final, successful attempt to quit alcohol and substance abuse.
-He hired two in-home nurses that switched twelve-hour shifts to help him through the process.
+He hired two in-home nurses who switched twelve-hour shifts to help him through the process.

 For much of the 1990s, Allman lived in Marin County, California, spending his free time with close friends and riding his motorcycle.
 He recorded a fifth solo album, Searching for Simplicity, which was quietly released on 550 Music in 1997.
 Despite positive developments in his personal life, relationships began declining in the band yet again.
 Haynes and Woody left to focus on Gov't Mule, feeling as though a break was imminent.
-The group recruited Oteil Burbridge of the Aquarium Rescue Unit to replace Woody on bass, and Jack Pearson on guitar.
+The group recruited Oteil Burbridge of the Aquarium Rescue Unit to replace Woody on bass, and added Jack Pearson on guitar.
 Concerns arose over the increasing loudness of Allman Brothers shows, which were largely centered on Betts.
 "It had ceased to be a band—everything had to be based around what Dickey was playing", said Allman.
 Pearson, struggling with tinnitus, left as a result.
-Butch Trucks phoned his nephew, Derek Trucks, to join the band for their thirtieth anniversary tour.
-Anger boiled over within the group towards Betts, which led to all original members sending him a letter, informing him of their intentions to tour without him.
+Butch Trucks phoned his nephew, Derek Trucks, asking him to join the band for a 30th anniversary tour.
+Anger boiled over within the group toward Betts, which led to all original members sending him a letter, informing him of their intentions to tour without him.
 All involved contended that the break was temporary, but Betts responded by hiring a lawyer and suing the group, which led to a permanent divorce.
 That August, Woody was found dead in a hotel room in New York, which hit Allman particularly hard.
-In 2001, Haynes rejoined the band, setting the stage for over a decade of stability within the group.
+In 2001, Haynes rejoined the band, setting the stage for more than a decade of stability within the group.